 From seabird colonies to marine mammals and endangered species, there are plenty opportunities to discover the wildlife that calls Scotland home, including at over 40 National Nature Reserves.

-While you're out enjoying the stunning Scottish landscapes you stand a good chance of spotting a variety of beautiful wildlife.
-Vote for your favourite of Scotland's Big 5 animals.
+While you're out enjoying the stunning Scottish landscapes you stand a good chance of spotting a variety of beautiful wildlife, including the five wild animals that Scotland is famous for; the red squirrel, red deer, harbour seal, otter and the golden eagle.
+Make sure that you vote for your favourite of Scotland's Big 5 animals.

 Rare flowers, machair and woodland